-- Sec.
+- (b) The secretary of state is hereby authorized to promulgate rules and regulations establishing procedures for an electronic notarization. - Sec.
 33. On and after January 1, 2022, K.S.A.
-2019 Supp.
+2020 Supp.
 25-3602 is hereby amended to read as follows: 25-3602. (a) Each petition shall consist of one or more documents pertaining to a single issue or proposition under one distinctive title.
 The documents shall be filed with the county election officer or other official, if another official is designated in the applicable statutes.
 The filing shall be made at one time all in one group.
-Later or successive filings of documents relating to the same issue or proposition shall be deemed to be separate petitions and not a part of any earlier or later filing. - (b) Unless otherwise specifically required, each petition shall: (1) State the question which petitioners seek to bring to an election in the form of a question as it should appear upon the ballot in accordance with the requirements of K.S.A.
+Later or successive filings of documents relating to the same issue or proposition shall be deemed to be separate petitions and not a part of any earlier or later filing. - (b) Unless otherwise specifically required, each petition shall: - (1) State the question which petitioners seek to bring to an election in the form of a question as it should appear upon the ballot in accordance with the requirements of K.S.A.
 25-620 and K.S.A.
 25-3601, and amendments thereto; - (2) name the taxing subdivision or other political subdivision in which an election is sought to be held; - (3) contain the following recital above the spaces provided for signatures: "I have personally signed this petition.
 I am a registered elector of the state of Kansas and of